cofoundry-cms/cofoundry/CONTRIBUTING.md

 - Found an issue you think is important?
 Let us know by commenting or giving it a thumbs up.
 - We have a few issues tagged as [feedback wanted](https://github.com/cofoundry-cms/cofoundry/issues?q=is%3Aissue+is%3Aopen+label%3A%22feedback+wanted%22), which typically need opinion on a decision or design idea.
 - Issues tagged as [enhancements](https://github.com/cofoundry-cms/cofoundry/labels/enhancement) will typically benefit from additional feedback, clarification or user-cases.
 - Had a good or bad experience building something with Cofoundry?
-[Let us know](https://github.com/cofoundry-cms/cofoundry/wiki/Feedback-&-Community) or drop in for a chat on [Gitter](https://gitter.im/cofoundry-cms/cofoundry).
+[Let us know](https://www.cofoundry.org/contact/).

 ## Code Contributions and PRs